 Today we will hook up with the Chief Joseph Highway.
 While the story of Chief Joseph leading the Nez Perce along this route is quite heart wrenching, the views are so incredible exhilaration will win the day.
 This amazing mountain pass is one of the very best road rides in the West.
 The road is narrow and remote with great views of the Beartooth mountains to the north and the volcanic Absaroka mountains to the west.
 We will pass through a 1,200 foot gorge carved by the Clark’s Fork of the Yellowstone River.
 Our destination for the night is Cooke City, Montana which is nestled in a narrow valley between the Beartooth and Absaroka wilderness areas.
 TOTAL MILEAGE: 60 miles

 TRIP DAY 5

 You will want to eat a really big breakfast this morning because we are headed to the Top of the World!
-The high elevation (10,947 feet) of the spectacular Beartooth Scenic Byway takes us through dramatic peaks and jewel like alpine lakes.
+The high point (10,947 feet) of the spectacular Beartooth Scenic Byway takes us through dramatic peaks and jewel like alpine lakes.
 The Beartooth Plateau is a lofty table of nearly solid rock, which for a few weeks a year is covered with wildflowers.
-People who see this area from a car just aren't getting the full effect.
+People who see this area from a car just aren’t getting the full effect.
 It is a truly dizzying array of switchbacks and panoramic vistas.
 We get a breathtaking 360 degree view right on the border of Wyoming and Montana.
 You are very likely to agree that the Beartooth is the most beautiful highway in America.
 All of this swooping and zooming through the peaks drops us into Red Lodge, our home for the night.
-TOTAL MILEAGE - 65 miles
+TOTAL MILEAGE: 65 miles

 TRIP DAY 6